clandrew/wdrp/README.md

 ![An image of a dialog box titled Create an application.
 The user is typing in the text, Winamp.
 There are buttons labeled Create and Cancel](https://raw.githubusercontent.com/clandrew/wdrp/master/Images/Setup01.png "An image of a dialog box titled Create an application.
 The user is typing in the text, Winamp.
 There are buttons labeled Create and Cancel")

 Afterward, you'll be taken to a screen to configure the application.
 You can set an icon, if you want.
 I got one from [here](https://commons.wikimedia.org/wiki/File:Winamp-logo.png).

+If you want to include a logo in the Rich Presence different from the icon, upload an asset for the application to "Rich Presence --> Art Assets" and name it "winamp-logo".
+It will show up to the left of the rich presence text.
+For an example of where the logo will show up, see "largeImageKey" described on [this page](https://discordapp.com/developers/docs/rich-presence/how-to).

 ![A view of the Applications tab of the Discord Developer Portal; viewing the General Information tab for the Winamp application.
 The screeenshot shows the Winamp Application's name as Winamp, and a CLIENT ID.
 An example ID of 112233445566778899 is shown.](https://raw.githubusercontent.com/clandrew/wdrp/master/Images/Setup02.png "A view of the Applications tab of the Discord Developer Portal; viewing the General Information tab for the Winamp application.
 The screeenshot shows the Winamp Application's name as Winamp, and a CLIENT ID.
 An example ID of 112233445566778899 is shown.")